 This fee is termed “Management Fees”, which gets deducted from the NAV of the Mutual Fund while doing NAV calculation.
 Hence, the management expenses of the mutual funds actually reduce the NAV of a Mutual Fund

-Entry or Exit of the Investor:
+Entry or Exit of Investor:

 The NAV calculation of a mutual fund is affected by the entry and exit of the investor.
 When an investor exits the scheme after booking their profits, the NAV reduces for the existing investors.
-Likewise, the NAV decreases every time a new investor enters the scheme at a low NAV.
+Likewise, the updated NAV decreases every time a new investor enters the scheme at a low previous NAV.

 How Does Mutual Fund NAV Impact Investors?

-Having said that, the NAV can only influence the number of units you may get.
+Net Asset Value of a mutual fund can only influence the number of units you may get.
 A fund with a high NAV will get you fewer units; your investment value will still remain the same.
 As an investor, what should matter to you is the performance of the fund and the returns it generates.

 Also Read: What are Hybrid Mutual Funds?

-Ans.
 NAV is affected by the underlying investments of profits earned or losses.

-Ans.
 According to the rule of India’s securities and exchange board (SEBI), NAV is calculated on the realization of fund houses before the prescribed time.